What are the Basic Terms in Accounting?

 The excess of revenues of a period over its related expenses during an accounting year is profit.
 Profit increases the investment of the owners.

-A profit that arises from events or transactions which are incidental to the business, such as the sale of fixed assets, winning a court case, appreciation in the value of an asset.
+A profit arises from events or transactions which are incidental to the business, such as the sale of fixed assets, winning a court case, or appreciation in the value of an asset.

 The documentary evidence in support of a transaction is understood as a voucher.
 For instance, if we buy goods for cash, we get a cash memo, if we buy on credit, we get an invoice; once we make a payment we get a receipt then on.